terryaney/KatApp/scripts/readme.md

 - [v-ka-input Scope](#v-ka-input-scope) - Discusses the properties that are exposed on the `v-ka-input` scope and can be used in Kaml View markup.
 - [rbl-input Table](#rbl-input-table) - Discusses RBLe Framework `rbl-input` table layout that can be used to automatically control many of the `v-ka-input` model properties.
 - [v-ka-input Samples](#v-ka-input-samples) - Examples illustrating uses of the different features of the `v-ka-input` directive.

-- [v-ka-nomount](#v-ka-nomount) - Control whether or not the associated HTML input element allows for the KatApp framework to wire up all automatic processing.
+See [v-ka-nomount](#v-ka-nomount) and `rbl-input Table` to learn more about controlling whether or not the associated HTML input elements allow for the KatApp framework to wire up all automatic processing and information about the RBLe Framework `rbl-input` that can be used to automatically control many of the `v-ka-input` model properties.

 ### v-ka-input Model